Erika Uribe is an urban designer and landscape architect

 Laurens Costeris is an architect and urban designer

 His approach to design is inquisitive and collaborative.
 He excels at finding solutions to complex design challenges by rigorously testing ideas, leading to pragmatic and elegant solutions.
-Laurens started his career at Foster+Partners in London, where he gained experience on projects with a focus on education and sustainable urban development.
-Before joining incommon, he led the design of NASA's recently completed Bioscience Collaborative Facility in Mountain View, and was lead designer on various public transit projects in the Bay Area and Los Angeles.
+Laurens' background is in architecture.
+As a graduate of the Delft University of Technology, he started his career in London with Foster+Partners.
+Before joining incommon, he practiced architecture and urban design in California, and was lead designer on a variety of projects for public agencies in the Bay Area and Los Angeles.